 Should You Breastfeed If Feeling Unwell, Sick or In Fever ?

-Created by Dr Himani Narula Khanna Updated on Nov 26, 2020
+Dr Himani Narula Khanna

 When it comes to deciding whether to breastfeed your baby or not, the answer is clearly in favor of breastfeeding.
 Experts, multiple studies, researches and even mothers themselves agree to the many benefits of breastfeeding their little one.
 Breast milk is a complete nutritional food for the baby and boosts immunity, helps in development and growth of the child, and also helps in the mother-and-child bonding.